leon2968/ZenInventory/README.md

 *What is the goal?
 - To build an inventory management System

-*What tools are we using?
+*What tech stack are we using?
-- Java, MySQL, NetBeans for GUI design
+- Java, Spring Boot, Spring Web, Hibernate, MariaDB/MySQL, JavaScript, HTML/CSS, Postman

 *What is the design?
-- OOP around items {product ID, productm quantity, product price, etc}
+- OOP around items {product, orders, customers etc}
-- a database to store the data
+- a database to map entities
-- a GUI panel
+- a web application to allow user interactive CRUD operations

 *What functions are currently being developed/supported?
 - Inventory Management